 Within this setting, you’ll see regional economic integration in historical and political context.
 You’ll consider economic life in Malaysia within its historical and religious contexts and within a rapidly changing society.
 Homestays will play an important role in contextualizing specific family experiences and everyday lives that you would not have the opportunity to understand otherwise.
 Thematic seminars and the language course, combined with the field methods and ethics seminar, will also provide a foundation for understanding more deeply the relationship among economic change, political processes, and social change.

-Travel to China and Singapore as you consider the future of global finance and banking in the growing financial centers of Southeast Asia.
+Travel to China and Singapore or Indonesia as you consider the future of international relations and global finance and banking in the growing financial centers of Southeast Asia.

 The Association of Southeast Asian Nations (ASEAN) plays an important role in economic and political relations, and policy making around regional economic and environmental sustainability.
 On two major excursions, you’ll re-think the role of political and economic alliances such as ASEAN.

 During the 10- to 14-day excursion to mainland China’s southeast coast, you’ll visit key sites of small business entrepreneurship and discover China’s small-scale entrepreneurship in a digital financial world.
-You’ll talk with entrepreneurs who have commercial ties to Malaysia and ASEAN, and you’ll learn about China’s development bank and investment in Malaysia.
+You’ll talk with entrepreneurs who have commercial ties to Malaysia and ASEAN meet academics and officials involved in the study and promotion of Belt and Road Initiative, and you’ll learn about China’s development bank and investment in Malaysia.

 Choose to study either Malay or Chinese and live with families who speak the language you’re studying.